lina-usc/pylossless/docs/source/implementation.rst

 By default, Extended infomax is used for the final ICA.

-Step 14: Identifying small time periods betweeen flagged epochs
+Step 14: Identifying small time periods between flagged epochs
 ---------------------------------------------------------------

 Again, the pipeline will identify small periods between any new epochs that